The Common Cause of Failure

 Devastated and broke, they quit and sold the machinery as junk to a man for a few hundred dollars.
 Defeated, they made their way back home.

 The man who bought the machinery as “junk” called in a mining engineer.
-With a bit of expert help, the junk man went back to the location and recover the gold vein just three feet from where they had stopped.
+With a bit of expert help, the junk man went back to the location and recovered the gold vein just three feet from where they had stopped.

 The junk man generated millions of dollars in profit because he knew enough to seek expert help BEFORE giving up.